rajpabari/cs140e-25win/labs/1-trusting-trust/README.md

 #### A topical modern example

-It looks like a not-exactly-identical-but-similar issue comes up when asking a GPT to discuss a paper that evaluates whether that GPT is evil.
+It looks like a not-exactly-identical-but-similar issue comes up when asking a GPT to discuss a paper that evaluates whether that GPT is evil or discusses how to prevent the GPT from being evil.

 <p align="center">
   <img src="docs/ai-trust-trust.jpg" width="450" />